Sridevimuvva/Resume/README.md

-# Resume
 # Hi, I'm Sri Devi Muvva 👋

 I'm a dedicated Software Engineer with a proven track record in implementing DevOps practices at Persistent Systems.
 I specialize in building and maintaining CI/CD pipelines using tools such as Jenkins, Docker, and Kubernetes.
-Currently, I am actively seeking opportunities in DevOps where I can leverage my technical expertise and analytical problem-solving skills to drive operational excellence.
+Currently, I am actively seeking DevOps opportunities and am willing to relocate for the right role.

 ## 🚀 About Me